prknezek/MCB/README.md

 This bot follows the "0x88 MOVE GENERATOR (Wukong)" tutorial series made by <a href="https://www.youtube.com/@chessprogramming591">Chess Programming</a>.

 Since 10/18/2023 the tutorial has been completed.

+The bot currently has an estimated ELO of 1830